CamilleLeclerc/InsularHotspotsMultifacetedDiversity/README.md

 # Content
 This repository is structured as follow:
 📁 data/: contains all data required to reproduce analyses and figures
-📁 R/: contains R functions developed especially for this project
+📁 analysis/: contains R codes to run analysis for this project
 *to complete*

 ---